rohit1406/learn-data-science/working-with-data/README.md

 ## Description
-Couple of programs related to Data Science Introduction topic.
+Couple of programs related to Data Science & Working with Data topic.

 ## List of Programs
-### 01. Text Mining program
+### Text Mining program
 [This program](./data-science-scenarios-assignment.md) is a good example to learn the steps of the data journey in Data Science i.e.
 - **Data Acquisition**
 The program to read a wikipedia text about [Data Science](https://en.wikipedia.org/wiki/Data_science)